hgwood/blox86/README.md

 The only way to run it is to boot a machine with it.
 A machine with a BIOS.
 It not compatible with UEFI.
 The only tested environment is a VirtualBox VM without UEFI enabled.

-It was made as an entry to a small contest organized by my co-workers.
+It was made as an entry to a contest organized by my co-workers.
 I learned assembly specifically for this project, so the code is probably not good at all.

 ## How to run 🚀